 Mission Viejo, CA Author Publishes Children's Book

-November 08, 2023 (PRLEAP.COM) Entertainment NewsLittle Bird: Explores, a new book by Charlene Schaefer, has been released by Dorrance Publishing Co., Inc.
+November 09, 2023 (PRLEAP.COM) Entertainment NewsThe Last Bus Stop: An Adoption Story, a new book by Mandee LR Schoolcraft, has been released by Dorrance Publishing Co., Inc.

-Read and rhyme with Little Bird as he learns about family, friends, nature, and love.
-Come along as he explores and grows to appreciate the beauty of his brand new world.
+One day, two little boys had to leave their home because their mother was too sick to take care of them anymore.
+The boys were picked up by a bus and taken on an adventure to find their forever family.
+They stopped several times along the way, meeting new families who cared for them for a little while, but could not keep them forever.
+They continued on their journey, searching for a loving hug from a real mother and the laughter from a tickle fight with a real father, and a home to call theirs forever.

-In a time when conversations are difficult and polarized, my objective with Little Bird Explores is to provide a vehicle for children to have a safe place of comfort.
+A sweet, loving take on foster adoption, The Last Bus Stop is a vital read for children and parents who are on their own adoption journeys.

 About the Author

-Charlene Schaefer is a Licensed Marriage and Family Therapist, working in Mental Health since 1989.
-She assists individuals to create healthy families, strong support systems, and good communication.
-Charlene has a special interest in nurturing children, and a love for animals, believing they are the perfect means to illustrate core values to children.
+Mandee LR Schoolcraft is a So Cal native, a mother of two foster adopted boys, and is a full time School Psychologist in a large California school district.
+She and her husband have a love of miniature dachshunds and decorating their home for Halloween and Christmas every year, with big, award winning displays.
+In her free time, Mandee enjoys spending time with her family and dogs, is an avid reader, and an amateur photographer.
+She enjoys writing children's literature and hopes to publish more children's books in the future.

-Little Bird: Explores is a 32-page paperback with a retail price of $17.95 (hardbound $33.00, eBook $12.95).
-The ISBN is 9798890274908.
+The Last Bus Stop: An Adoption Story is a 30-page paperback with a retail price of $18.00 (eBook $13.00).
+The ISBN is 979-8-8868-3125-2.
 It was published by Dorrance Publishing Co., Inc of Pittsburgh, Pennsylvania.
-For members of the press, to request a review copy, visit our virtual pressroom at https://dorrancepressroom.com/little-bird-explores-pb/ or to buy the book visit our online bookstore at https://bookstore.dorrancepublishing.com/little-bird-explores-pb/
+For members of the press, to request a review copy, visit our virtual pressroom at https://dorrancepressroom.com/the-last-bus-stop-an-adoption-story/ or to buy the book visit our online bookstore at https://bookstore.dorrancepublishing.com/the-last-bus-stop-an-adoption-story/

 Contact Information